lordpengwin/muzak/README.md

 Configuration:

+* Create an Alexa skill to use to connect to your server using the provided files in speechAssets.
+Note: you will need to modify Players.txt to match the names of the players in your network and use it to populate a custom slot.
 * Edit the provided config.js file and enter the required values to allow the skill to connect to your squeezebox server
-* Edit the Players.txt file to name your squeezebox players.
+ * This should include the URL and credentials for your Logitech Media Server and the App ID of the Alexa skill created above
-* Download and install https://github.com/lordpengwin/squeezenode in a local directory called node_modules/squeezenode
+* Download and install https://github.com/lordpengwin/squeezenode in a local directory of muzak called node_modules/squeezenode-lordpengwin
+ * `cd` to the node_modules/squeezenode-lordpengwin directory and execute 'npm install'.
+This should download and install the dependencies that squeezenode needs.

 Publish the Skill

+* Create a function in Amazon Lambda
-* Zip up the following and upload to Amazon Lambda
+* In the muzak top level directory Zip up the files to upload to Lambda zip -r muzak.zip muzak.js config.js node_modules
-  muzak.js, config.js, node_modules
-* Create an Alexa Skill and configure its speech model with the provided utterences, intents and Players (custom slot)

 Commands:

 * Start Player